Integrated Management Systems

 Energy Efficiency Management System (EnMS)

-An Energy Management (EnMS) aims to assist organisations manage their energy related aspects and to achieve improvement in their energy performance, e.g. such as reducing energy consumption and improving energy efficiency.
-Other positive effects can be reduced costs and reduced carbon emission.
+An Energy Management System (EnMS) is designed to help organisations manage their energy‑related aspects and achieve continual improvement in their energy performance, for example by reducing energy consumption and enhancing energy efficiency.
+Additional benefits can include lower operating costs and a reduction in carbon emissions.

-This is by no means an exhaustive list as there is also sector specific standards available such as food safety management (ISO 22000).
+This is by no means an exhaustive list as there are also sector specific standards available, such as food safety management (ISO 22000).
 It is even possible for an integrated management system to cover systems from different standard bodies.

 Benefits of an integrated management system: why is it important?

-An example of this is the possibility to adopt IMS audits rather than audit each separate system individually, both for internal audits as well as for external third-party audits.
-An IMS audit can lower certification costs and provide a more holistic approach to auditing and thereby adding value.
+One example of the advantages of adopting an IMS is the ability to conduct integrated audits, rather than auditing each separate management system.
+This applies to both internal audits and external third-party audits.
+An IMS audit can reduce certification costs and offer a more holistic, value-adding approach when it comes to evaluating performance.

 Management integration and certification

 The ISO has not developed a specific standard for integrated management systems.
-Following a successful integrated certification audit, separate certificates are normally issued for each individual standard where compliance with requirements has been verified.
-As an integrated audit must cover the requirements of multiple standards, it is typically more extensive than an audit for a single standard.
-However, as many of the requirements have been combined, also due to the common harmonised structure, there will be an overall time saving.
-How large this might be will of course depend upon the number of standards in the IMS.
+Following a successful integrated certification audit, separate certificates are normally issued for each individual standard for which compliance with requirements has been verified.
+Because an integrated audit must address the full set of requirements from every standard included, it will naturally be more extensive than an audit for a single standard.
+However, as many requirements overlap, particularly due to the common harmonised structure, the overall audit time is usually reduced.
+The exact time saving will depend on the number and combination of standards within the IMS.

-Certification of the various ISO standards that might be included in an IMS demonstrates an organisation's commitment to meeting these standards and enhancing its reputation and competitiveness.
+Certification to the various ISO standards included in an IMS demonstrates an organisation’s commitment to meeting recognised best practices, strengthening its reputation and enhancing its competitiveness